compromise-evident/Authorship/README.md

 3. **Modify your Authorship number with a user message that is a hash of only the video you approve.**
 4. **Those verifying your modification now know not to trust the words in the video you didn't approve.**

 (It's as easy as creating a number and publishing it early.)
-[Here's mine.](https://github.com/compromise-evident/AuthenticationEvents)
+[Here's mine.](https://github.com/compromise-evident/AuthenticationEvents) But how do you prevent someone from just rolling back select words they said using this method?
+In the future, that's impossible because authentication will become such a big deal that no one will be allowed to talk without having first generated an Authorship number with which they open their door to infinite trust from one number--this is coming and you know it.

 --------------------------------------------------------------------------------